 Thoroughbreds entering our program are given the care they deserve.
 They undergo a period of rest, evaluation, and acclimatization.
 Subsequently, we partner them with experienced trainers, providing a financial stipend from Second Call, to retrain and prepare these former racehorses for new endeavors.
 Our utmost priority is to ensure their successful, long-term placements.

-Our business model allows us to focus specifically on the local racing jurisdiction that gives back so much to our communities.
-By aligning with Monmouth Park and its horsemen, we can channel all our resources and activities where they are needed the most.
-We feel this approach enables us to build better relationships and serve the horses and riders more effectively.
+Our unique business model concentrates on the local racing jurisdiction that greatly contributes to our communities.
+Through our collaboration with Monmouth Park and its horsemen, we channel all our resources and efforts where they are most needed.
+This approach allows us to foster stronger relationships and serve both horses and riders more effectively.

 Our Stipend Program

-Team Second Call strongly believes in giving each and every horse the gift of time.
-We are never in a rush to get the horses back to work.
-Our motto around the barn is “slow and steady heals the horse.”
+At Team Second Call, we firmly believe in granting every horse the invaluable gift of time.
+Rushing their return to work is never our approach.
+Our guiding principle within the barn is “slow and steady heals the horse.”